pencil2d/pencil2d.github.io/doc/tutorials.md

 ---
 layout: article
 title: Frequently Asked Questions
+comments: true
 ---

 ![Pencil2D Tutorials Header](/images/Pencil2D_Tutorials.png)

-# <a name="tutorial"></a> Pencil2D Software Video Tutorials
+# Pencil2D Software Video Tutorials

-Welcome to Pencil2D Tutorials Page!, please use the menu on your left to select a tutorial or click any of the links below.
+Welcome to Pencil2D Tutorials Page!

 > If you have a specific tutorial you'd like to be made, let us know in the comments so we can review it.
 > I'f you would like to contribute a tutorial of your own, point us to it so we can feature it.

 <table>
   <tbody>